rancilio-pid/clevercoffee/README.md

 1. Many useful functions to be used internally getAverageTemperature(), pastTemperatureChange() + updateTemperatureHistory())

 # ATTENTION:
 - This software is tested thoroughly with the pid-only hardware solution on Silvia 5e, and with a permanently run full-hardware solution on an 10 year old Silvia.
-Also a 10 year old Gaggia is tested successfully.
+Also a 10 year old Gaggia Classic is tested successfully.
 I am grateful for any further feedback.
 - Please monitor our maschine's temperature closely the first few run times.
 The muti-state pid controller should never lead to temperatures greater than 5 degress above setpoint!

 # Instructions on how to migrate from official rancilio to bleeding-edge